RobertWBarker/NiceHash-Afterburner-Profile-Switcher/ReadMe.md

 # <a name="run"></a> How to run?
-After setting up the two actions through taskscheduler the .exe can be run as normal.
+The .exe can be run with administrator privileges, or after setting up the two actions through taskscheduler the .exe can be run as normal.
 The software must be run locally.
 It is possible to run the python script directly using python3.

 # <a name="Acknowledgments"></a> Acknowledgments
 GitHub User [YoRyan](https://github.com/YoRyan) - code used to read excavator API over TCP